Nivardo Córdova Salinas: Biography

 Córdova Salinas was born in Cayalti, Chiclayo, Lambayeque in 1969.
 He is the son of Nivardo Vasni Córdova Tapia and Grimaneza Salinas Balarezo.
 He has a degree in information sciences with a mention in journalism from the University of Piura.
 He is currently pursuing a Master's degree in Communications at the National University of San Marcos.

 Córdova has worked in journalism since 1989 in the magazine Caretas, the newspapers El Peruano, El Comercio, Expreso, La Razón, La Primera, Correo, La Industria of Trujillo and in La Industria of Chiclayo, in the newspapers El Tiempo, Nuevo Norte, Últimas Noticias and El Sol de los Andes.

 Córdova has also collaborated in the magazines Clave from Peru and Mexico, Lundero in Trujillo, Ellos&Ellas from Caretas, Velaverde and Arq from Lima, Jueves from Huancayo, Punto de Vista of UDEP, Ultrarevés, Vea and La voz de la calle of Trujillo, Entrenabasket of Chiclayo, the weekly Expresión of Chiclayo, the bulletin of the San Francisco de Lima Archive and the newspaper El Progreso.

+Córdova is a collaborator of Prensa Franciscana, of the Provincia Franciscana de los XII Apóstoles del Perú and a researcher in the San Francisco de Lima Archive.

-Córdova is a collaborator in the press and image area of César Manuel Garcés Carranza and editor of the website "Dr. César Garcés Carranza PhD".
+Córdova has been a collaborator in the press and image area of César Manuel Garcés Carranza and editor of the website "Dr. César Garcés Carranza PhD".
 Córdova has edited the book "Trabajo social clínico con latinos en Nueva York, USA" by Carranza with the editorial seal of Río Hablador.

-He is director of the digital newspaper Río Hablador, journalist for Prensa Franciscana, of the Provincia Franciscana de los XII Apóstoles del Perú and researcher at the San Francisco de Lima Archive.
+He is director of the digital newspaper Río Hablador.

 He has published the cultural magazine Don Loche and is editor of the blog Rimactampu.